About Fruit TreesApples

 We collect the scionwood in winter and store it at about 40° until shipment in March.
 You can graft right away or store it for later use.
 Stored properly, it will keep quite well for several weeks.
 It needs to be kept in the fridge or in a cold dark basement, root cellar or shed.
 Storing scionwood at freezing temps can be okay (we have friends who stick theirs in a snow bank), but the very cold temperatures in a freezer will kill it.
 It will also die if it dries out or is stored without special protection from ripening veggies or fruits.
 We recommend triple-bagging your scionwood in plastic bags, no matter where you store it.
 There is no need to dampen the scionwood or to insert wet paper towels before bagging it.

-Scions are twigs, not trees.
+Scions are twigs.
 They have no roots and will not grow if you plant them.
-They are cuttings from branch tips collected in the winter to be grafted in the spring.
+They are cuttings from branch tips, collected in the winter, intended for spring grafting.

 Is grafting easy to do?
-Yes and no. It is an acquired skill.
+Yes, once you get the hang of it.
 Experienced grafters often have 100% “take” (success rate) with their grafting.
 Beginners often have less than 50% take—or even zero.
-While you can learn to graft from a book or video, we highly recommend the old-fashioned way of learning: find a real person to teach you.
+While you can learn to graft from a book or video, we highly recommend the old-fashioned way: find a real person to teach you.
 The Maine Organic Farmers and Gardeners Association (MOFGA) has grafting classes every spring.
 Other organizations around the country do as well.

 Can you collect your own scionwood?
 Of course!
 Grafting can open up a whole new world for you.
 You can purchase scionwood from Fedco and several other suppliers around the country.
 You can trade scionwood like you would baseball cards or recipes.
 And, best of all, you can collect your own scionwood from your favorite trees.
 We’re always on the lookout for interesting varieties to graft.
 Before long, you may even become completely obsessed like many of us at Fedco!Back to top